AbdelilahOu/Frightgeist-nuxt3/README.md

 - [x] reduce picked time to few minutes

-- [] dont allow user to create an other question if the theres an active one
+- [x] dont allow user to create an other question if the theres an active one (useCookie)